astutus/olimp.run/src/content/post/spartacus-reflection.md

 It satisfied my craving for strategy, surprise, and tension.
 But it gave me something greater: **a moral punch in the face**.

-It made me ask:
+It made me ask — not rhetorically, but **viscerally**:
-- Who am I when no one is watching?
+Who was I becoming?
-- Do I cheer for pain?
+Was I cheering for pain?
-- Am I different from those Roman nobles?

-And I had to admit… I wasn’t.
+Were my mirror neurons now trained to enjoy suffering?

+I hadn’t become someone else.
+I had become **less sensitive**.
+Desensitized.
+Rewired.

 Since that time, I’ve stopped financially supporting combat sports.
 I still follow the headlines.
 I care about the athletes.
-But **I no longer feed the machine**.
+But **I no longer feed the machine** — no Pay-Per-Views, no tickets.

 ---